ghostrider-05/RL-dummy-classes2/README.md

 Fill the [`descriptions.toml`](./description.toml) configuration with the class descriptions.
 When running the CI this file will be merged with the classes to combine the descriptions.

-The first class defined is a special class: `_ApplyToAll_DummyClass`.
+The first class defined is a special class: `_DummyClass`.
+This will hold some descriptions commonly used in extracting the classes.
+Another special class is `_ApplyToAll_DummyClass`.
 All properties listed in this class will be applied to all classes that have that property.
-Specify that property on a class to overwite the descriptions or set it to empty to remove it.
+Specify that property on a class to overwrite the descriptions or set it to empty to remove it.

 Descriptions are defined for: